porres/pd-cyclone/README.md

 -------

-Current Release: Cyclone 0.8-0 (this release needs at least Pd Vanilla 0.54-0)
+Current Release: Cyclone 0.8-1 (this release needs at least Pd Vanilla 0.54-0)

-Released October 22nd 2023
+Released February 21st 2024

 Find Cyclone's latest releases at: https://github.com/porres/pd-cyclone/releases or directly via Pd's external manager (Help => Find Externals).
 Please report bugs at https://github.com/porres/pd-cyclone/issues.

 -------
 ### About Cyclone:

-Cyclone 0.8-0 needs at least Pd Vanilla 0.54-0.
+Cyclone 0.8-1 needs at least Pd Vanilla 0.54-1.

 Outdated versions of cyclone (0.1) are available in the long abandoned Pd-extended distribution (which no one should be using now in the 2020's) as well as in Pd-l2ork and Purr Data - both originally based on Pd-Extended but ported to nw.js (0.1 versions of cyclone here were not fully ported to nw.js at the time of this writing).